coadu/zeromq-playground/README.md

 I am using this setup on Linux, but it should work on Mac and Windows as well.

 Get
-===
+---
-Clone this repository and start get the box:
+Clone this repository and start the box:
 ```
 git clone https://github.com/madscoaducom/zeromq-playground
 cd zeromq-playground
 vagrant up
-(time for coffee)
+# time for coffee
 ```

 Run
-===
+---
 Here are instructions for running the [ØMQ zguide](http://zguide.zeromq.org/) Hellow World example in Python.
-The source to zguide examples are included on the image, look in "zguide/examples"
+The source to zguide examples are included on the image, look in "zguide/examples".

 Open a terminal and run:
 ```